 Realtors & Property Owners

-Area realtors, property owners, management companies and Northeastern University share the common goal of making affordable, quality housing opportunities available to Northeastern students.
-To promote this goal, Off Campus Housing and Support Services (OCHSS) provides the service of our Online Housing Database.
-Along with OCHSS at Northeastern, realtors, property owners, and management companies agree to the conditions outlined below for participation in Northeastern University programs, including but not limited to the Off Campus Housing Database and the Off Campus Apartment Fair.
+Area realtors, property owners, management companies, and Northeastern University share the common goal of making affordable, quality housing opportunities available to Northeastern students.
+To promote this goal, Off Campus Engagement and Support (OCES) provides the service of our Online Housing Database.
+Along with OCES at Northeastern, realtors, property owners, and management companies agree to the conditions outlined below for participation in Northeastern University programs, including but not limited to the Off Campus Housing Database and the Off Campus Apartment Fair.

 Off Campus Housing Database